Sf6 Molecular Geometry Bond Angle

 Hybridization in SF₆: sp³d² Orbitals

 To accommodate the six fluorine atoms, the sulfur atom undergoes sp³d² hybridization.
 This involves the mixing of one s orbital, three p orbitals, and two d orbitals from the sulfur atom's valence shell.
 This hybridization generates six hybrid orbitals that are oriented towards the vertices of an octahedron, perfectly positioning them to form strong sigma bonds with the six fluorine atoms.
 The use of d-orbitals in hybridization is a key feature differentiating SF₆ from molecules with simpler geometries.
-This expansion of the valence shell is crucial for the formation of six strong covalent bonds.
+This expansion of the valence shell is crucial for the formation of six strong covalent bonds Still holds up..

 Polarity Considerations: A Nonpolar Molecule